emmavangroezen/DunnSense-MVP/README.md

 pip install ipywidgets pandas plotly statsmodels scikit-learn

 4. run the notebook
-jypter notebook (within terminal), then open the notebook file (DunnSense_MVP and attached to this repository) and running the cells in order as displayed (Shift+Enter).
+Jupyter notebook (within terminal), then open the notebook file (DunnSense_MVP and attached to this repository) and running the cells in order as displayed (Shift+Enter).

 **Small notes for users:**
 The backend size of the app runs entirely in Jupyter Notebook, which is ideal for the demo and prototyping.
 No database or API connection is currently required for the MVP since the data is all simulated using faker or manual input.